bsc-pm-ompss-at-fpga/eclipse-ompss/Plugins/Eclipse/README.md

  - eclipse-ompss/Plugins/Eclipse/BSCPL

 For example:
- - cd eclipse-ompss/Plugins/Eclipse
+ - cd eclipse-ompss/Plugins/Eclipse/BSCPL
- - zip -r BSCPL.zip BSCPL
+ - zip -r ../BSCPL.zip "."

 And go to Help/Install New Software..., and add the BSCPL.zip, containing the project.

 You can share this BSCPL.zip project in order to distribute the plugin to other users.